1.How did Timothy Treadwell say that he saw himself in relationship to the bears with whom he spent 13 summers in Alaska?

 2. Were the grizzlies Treadwell’s friends?
 What, if anything, do his names for the bears (like “Mr. Chocolate”) suggest about his attitude toward them?Maybe, Treadwell saw the bears as his friends but they were not.
 By giving the bears names he made them domesticated in his eyes.
 This is a careless attitude towards an animal of nature.

-United States to educate school children about bears and appeared on the Discovery Channel, the Late Show with David Letterman, and Dateline NBC to discuss his experiences.
+3. What can we make of Treadwell’s celebrity status, his appearances on commercial television programs like “Letterman”?By 2001, Treadwell became notable enough to receive extensive media attention both on television and in environmental circles.
+He frequently made public appearances as an environmental activist.
+He traveled throughout the United States to educate school children about bears and appeared on the Discovery Channel, the Late Show with David Letterman, and Dateline NBC to discuss his experiences.
 He was also a co-author, with Jewel Palovak, of the book Among Grizzlies: Living with Wild Bears in Alaska, in which he described his adventures on the Alaska Peninsula.
 Treadwell, along with his friends Palovak and former American Gladiator Jonathan Byrne, founded Grizzly People, a grassroots organization devoted to protecting bears and preserving their wilderness habitat

 4. Treadwell claims that grizzlies have been “misunderstood.”
 Have they?
 What do you know about the history of these bears?I do not think they have been misunderstood, just not respected for what they are.
 It’s easy to respect that the shark is a killing machine because it looks scary and is not cuddly looking or has had it’s image made into a child’s favorite stuffed animal.